chadybo/Chadybo/README.md

   **Resend API** - Integrated the Resend API to send transactional emails to customers regarding their orders.

   **Restocking** - Automated restocking in case a customer does not decide to fulfill a purchase.
-Each customer reserves a product when redirected to the Stripe checkout page.
-If the Stripe session expires or the user exits the Stripe checkout page the website will automatically restock the products that were reserved by use of a CronJob that repeatedly checks for expired product reservations in the database.
+Each customer "reserves" a product when redirected to the Stripe checkout page.
+If the Stripe session expires (after 30 minutes) or the user exits the Stripe checkout page the website will automatically restock the products that were reserved by use of a CronJob that repeatedly checks for expired product reservations in the database.

 </div>